BIGJRA/BIGJRA.github.io/rejuv.md

 After the battle, return to the help center.
 Your rewards: $1600, and **Clobbopus.** (+1 Karma).

-Real quick there’s another quest we can do.
-Take the truck back to Gearen and enter Karrina’s hideout near the sewers.
-Talk to her, and she’ll send us on the gang fight quest.
+Real quick there's another quest we can do.
+Take the truck back to Gearen and enter Karrina's hideout near the sewers.
+Talk to her, and she'll send us on the gang fight quest.
 Head to Route 2 and enter Amethyst Cave.

 Head up, and beat the guy at the end to get **Houndour!**

-That’s all we can take care of for now, so head back to Sheridan to see Keta.
+That's all we can take care of for now, so head back to Sheridan to see Keta.

 ## Diamond Punch Badge? - Badge1.5

-As soon as you’re ready, talk to Aelita on the battlefield
+As soon as you're ready, talk to Aelita on the battlefield

 Sensei Keta (Forest Field)